redobl/dobl/README.md

 # dobl

-Stuff in this repo is useful to DM DoBL, a dungeon crawling text role playing game filled with despair and misfortune.
+Stuff in this repo is useful to DM Dungeon of Bad Luck, a dungeon crawling text role playing game filled with despair and misfortune.

 ## More useful stuff